alfredrpk/nuscenes_viz/README.md

 # NuScenes Visualization tool

+This is a fork of nuscenes_viz to work exclusively with the nuscenes dataset.

+The original repository's README is as follows:

 This is [mayavi](https://github.com/enthought/mayavi) based 3D visualization tool for NuScenes dataset.
-As of now, it supports lyft's level 5 dataset, I'll extend support for actual nuscenes dataset later on.

 ## Demo